kodeannn/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - prints absolute path name of the current working directory
+pwd- prints the path of current working directory ls- prints all files in directory